Sea lion

 Sea lions are pinnipeds characterized by external ear flaps, long foreflippers, the ability to walk on all fours, short and thick hair, and a big chest and belly.
 Together with the fur seals, they make up the family Otariidae, eared seals.
 The sea lions have six extant and one extinct species (the Japanese sea lion) in five genera.
 Their range extends from the subarctic to tropical waters of the global ocean in both the Northern and Southern hemispheres, with the notable exception of the northern Atlantic Ocean.

 Sea lions have an average lifespan of 20–30 years.
 A male California sea lion weighs on average about 300 kg and is about 8 ft long, while the female sea lion weighs 100 kg and is 6 ft long.
-The largest sea lions are Steller's sea lions, which can weigh 1000 kg and grow to a length of 10 ft.
+The largest sea lions are Steller sea lions, which can weigh 1000 kg and grow to a length of 10 ft.
 Sea lions consume large quantities of food at a time and are known to eat about 5–8% of their body weight (about 15–35 lb) at a single feeding.
 Sea lions can move around 16 knots in water and at their fastest they can reach a speed of about 30 knots.
 Three species, the Australian sea lion, the Galápagos sea lion and the New Zealand sea lion, are listed as endangered.